seanyoung247/hackathon-jan-2023/README.md

   * [Acknowledgements](#acknowledgements)
 ​
 ## User Experience
 Our app is designed for young adults entering the working world.
-With a colorful fun interface and catchy name, we intended to get youndg workers thinking about budgeting and saving their money.
+With a colorful fun interface and catchy name, we intended to get young workers thinking about budgeting and saving their money.
 ​
 ### User stories
 Our users in their late teens and early twenties will tend to have less financial commitments, so our app is clean, simple and uncluttered.

-The logo and hero image explain what the app is designed to do
+The logo and hero image explain what the app is designed to do.

-Scrolling down the page, the user will be able to click one of the Income or Expense items, and enter in their own amounts and descriptions.
+Scrolling down the page, the user will be able to click one of the Income or Expense buttons, and enter in their individual amounts and descriptions.

 With one income area and several expense areas, the user can easily add different income and expenses to the catgeories.

-Each category adds the amounts to give a total.
+Each category adds the amounts entered to give a total.

-The total of income and expenses and what is remaining are displayed furtehr down the main page, which updates as each new entry is added.
+The total of Income and of Expenses and of the balance the user has remaining are displayed below the buttons on the main page, and these totals update as each new entry is added.

-Below that is an API section which introduces our users to certain financial information which they may be interested in.
+Below that is an API section which enables our users to calculate the convertion of their funds between various currencies using same day exchange rates.

 ​
 ## Technology: